Speaker

 Description

-Beams with significant correlations between different phase spaces are increasingly important for advanced accelerator applications.
-A prime example is magnetized beams, where cross-plane correlations between the two transverse phase spaces dominate the beam dynamics.
-Precisely controlling these cross-plane couplings—either by introducing or eliminating them in beams with high transverse emittance ratios—is particularly relevant to hadron cooling using cold electron beams.
-In this paper, we investigate the generation of magnetized beams and their transformation into flat beams through the removal of correlations.
-Conversely, we demonstrate the novel generation of magnetized beams from initially flat-beam distributions.
-These sophisticated manipulations rely on precise phase space diagnostics, for which we apply an AI/ML-based phase space reconstruction algorithm capable of accurately determining all cross-plane correlations within the 4D transverse phase space.
-We present a comprehensive analysis of the beam dynamics governing these transformations, supported by experimental demonstrations of both the beam manipulation techniques and the 4D phase-space reconstruction methodology.
+Manipulating phase space of the beam distribution is increasingly important not only for advanced accelerator concepts but also for X-ray free electron lasers (FELs).
+In the case of hadron cooling, a prime example is magnetized beams, where cross-plane correlations between two transverse phase spaces dominate the beam dynamics.
+Precisely controlling these cross-plane couplings—either by introducing or eliminating them in beams with high transverse emittance ratios—is highly relevant.
+In the case of the FELs, specific examples include the suppression of double-horn shape in the longitudinal phase space and non-linear bunch compression while preserving transverse emittance, where understanding the phase space with coupled information is advantageous for its control against collective effects.
+These sophisticated manipulations rely on precise phase space diagnostics, for which we apply an AI/ML-based phase space reconstruction algorithm capable of accurately determining all cross-plane correlations.
+We present a comprehensive analysis of beam dynamics, supported by experimental demonstrations of both the beam manipulation techniques and the phase-space reconstruction methodology.